epfl-ada/ada-2024-project-adaventurers2024/docs/index.md

 ### Part IV: The Genre Gamble

-#### Genre Face-Off: Ratings vs. Revenue 🎭
+#### Genre Face-Off: The Anatomy of Box Office Disasters 🎭

-Let's decode what our data reveals about the tricky balance between critical success and box office triumph:
+Let's decode what our data reveals about where and why movies fail financially:

-- 🎯 **The High Rollers**: Adventure and Animation dominate profit charts but with massive risk variance - think Hollywood's high-stakes poker table.
+- 🎯 **The High-Risk Zones**: Adventure and Animation show the widest loss margins in their failure cases - when these big-budget genres fail, they fail spectacularly.
+Those massive error bars aren't just statistics; they're financial bloodbaths.

-- 🏆 **Critical Darlings**: Animation and Family films consistently score 6.0+/10, proving quality can sell.
-The plot twist?
-Critical acclaim doesn't guarantee profit.
+- 🏆 **The Critics' Curse**: High ratings offer no safety net.
+Animation and Family films maintain strong ratings (6.0+/10) but can still bomb catastrophically.
+Some of the biggest financial disasters came with critical acclaim attached.

-- 💸 **The Risk-Reward Matrix**: Action films keep cashing in despite average ratings, while acclaimed Documentaries and Westerns struggle to break even.
+- 💸 **The Genre Trap**: Documentaries and Westerns face chronic failure patterns - consistent critical respect but systematic financial underperformance.
+Meanwhile, Action films demonstrate how mediocre ratings don't necessarily predict financial failure.

-*Key Insight: Success in Hollywood isn't binary - it's a complex dance between art and commerce.*
+*Key Failure Pattern: Critical acclaim and financial disaster aren't mutually exclusive - some genres are structurally prone to failure regardless of quality.*

 <div class="viz-container">
     <div class="plotly-visualization">